Teng-Qiu-Clustering/scBiMapping/README.md

 **$\text{\color{red}Note}$:**

-* For both dimension reduction and cell type annotation, neither GPU nor subsampling is needed.
+* For both dimension reduction and cell type annotation, neither GPU nor subsampling of cells is needed.

 * The initial version of this project was released on https://github.com/scBGI/scBiMapping, and subsequent maintenance of the project will be conducted here, due to the login issue.